If you look around your home, do you feel like a minimalist with a complete sense of zen?

 To do this, I’ve got two ways to recommend, the first of which is tapping into your emotional attachment to your possessions.

-Marie Kondo, the author of the popular book, The Life-Changing Magic of Tidying Up, is known for her signature “KonMari Method” of decluttering, where you systematically work through five categories of your belongings, from clothing all the way to sentimental items.
+Marie Kondo, the author of the popular book, The Life-Changing Magic of Tidying Up, is known for her signature “KonMari Method” of decluttering.
+She teaches you how to declutter by systematically working through five categories of your belongings, from clothing all the way to sentimental items.

 The key insight to glean from Marie’s work is in her process of working through sentimental possessions.